LoginRadius/engineering-portal/content/guest-post/local-storage-vs-session-storage-vs-cookies/index.md

 Also, authentication token is often refreshed on expiry and one can use cookies TTL easily to manage that.
 For simpler cases, one can also store JWT inside regular cookies by setting a TTL.

 But all in all, authentication itself can be a tricky subject.
-If you're looking for a no-code identity platform that can seamlessly handle authentication for your application, consider using [login radius](https://www.loginradius.com/).
+If you're looking for a no-code identity platform that can seamlessly handle authentication for your application, consider using [LoginRadius](https://www.loginradius.com/).

 ## Wrapping it Up